AtharvFinanceLab/FP-A_Projects/README.md

-FP&A Financial Analysis Projects
+**FP&A Financial Analysis Projects**

-FP&A projects centered on budgeting, forecasting, and financial analysis.
+FP&A projects centered on budgeting, forecasting, Variance Analysis & Dashborad.
 These projects modeled corporate finance processes for business analysis.

 Projects Included:
 Annual Budget Model: Created a financial budget for a full year projecting revenues, expenses, and profitability for key segments of a business.